phalcon-orphanage/docs/en/api/phalcon_assets.md

 public function filter( string $content ): string;
 ```
 Filters the content using CSSMIN

-NOTE: This functionality is not currently available
+> NOTE: This functionality is not currently available
+{: .alert .alert-info }